anontechnology/documentation/docs/api/datapoints.md

 |422|Expected \[type\] for value of attribute \[attribute\]|The value given for the indicated attribute or sub-attribute does not match what is expected according to that attribute's [schema](/tutorials/attribute-schemas).|
 |400|Unknown sub-attribute \[sub-attribute\]|A value given for a structured attribute contains a sub-attribute that is not present in that attribute's [schema](/tutorials/attribute-schemas).|

-## GET /entities/{entityId}/attributes
-Retrieves attributes for the given entity.

-Identical to [GET /users/{userId}/attributes](#get-usersuseridattributes), but retrieves data for entities rather than users.

-## GET /entities/{entityId}/attributes/{attributeKey}
-Displays information about an attribute for one entity.

-Identical to [GET /users/{userId}/attributes/{attributeKey}](#get-usersuseridattributesattributekey), but retrieves data for entities rather than users.

-## GET /users/{userId}/attributes
+## GET /datasubjects/{subjectId}/attributes
-Retrieves attributes for the given user.
+Retrieves attributes for the given data subject.
 By default, returns all attributes that your application has access to; alternatively, a list of desired attributes can be specified.

 ### Header Parameters
 |Name            |Type                           |Description                  |